- Highs: Good card machine selection. 24/7 support. Merchant portal. Online payment options. Next-day payout option.

 Pricing and contract lock-in

-In general, every merchant goes through a negotiation stage where an Elavon sales rep asks about your sales turnover, type of business and the sort of setup you need.
+Every merchant goes through an enquiry stage where an Elavon sales rep asks about your sales turnover, type of business and the sort of setup needed.
 A quote will then be provided with transaction charges, monthly and other costs.

-The Tetra and Poynt terminals can be rented for a monthly fee of £15-£40 per terminal with a contract of 1-3 years.
+The Tetra and Poynt terminals can be rented for a monthly fee of £15-£40 per terminal with a contract of up to 18 months.
 Elavon processes the debit and credit cards through your own dedicated merchant account with its own monthly fee from £10.

 Some websites claim there is no early termination fee despite the guise of a lock-in, but some users complain of a charge of several hundreds of pounds when they try to cancel.
 Even if you were promised a lack of termination charges, it could still take months to cancel your contract so you end up paying more than expected.